lunaflight/ublock-hide-scamshield/README.md

 > Call the 24/7 ScamShield Helpline at 1799 if you are unsure if something is a
 > scam.

+This is particularly annoying since crossing the notification out does not keep it crossed out for the future.
+For example, upon refreshing, this notification shows up again.

 # Usage
 Navigate to the following: